 Be Considerate of Grieving Patients

 Holidays can bring back memories of loved ones.
 Some patients, especially the elderly, may have lost their spouse or others close to them.
 As memories return, that loss can be acutely intense.
 If a patient expresses such grief, you might offer to light a candle, have a moment of silence or hold some type of brief ritual in the lost person’s honor.
-Depending on your religious or spiritual beliefs, you could offer to pray with your patient.
+Depending on your religious or spiritual beliefs, you could offer to pray with your patient (read about spiritual care).
 If you don’t know what to say, one of the best things you can do is simply listen.
 Some people may find comfort by reflecting on their past.
 They may enjoy telling stories and there is nothing you need to do or say.

 Reserve Some Time for Yourself